 By registering for Crew, parents and rowers agree that photos and videos of their likeness may be used by the Club to promote the successes of the team and for promotion and recruitment and agree that from time to time rowers may be identified by name.
 You may opt out of this agreement by submitting a written Photo Opt-Out Form.

 The Club provides all equipment, coaching staff, rowing facilities, and services related to the administration of a rowing program to Oakton High School Crew club members for the express purpose of encouraging the sport of rowing by student athletes.

-Fundraising Requirements: Each rower has a goal of raising $400 by April 30, 2018; families may pay that sum in advance and excuse the rower from fundraising.
+Fundraising Requirements: Each rower has a minimum obligation of raising $300 by April 30, 2019; families may pay that sum in advance and excuse the rower from fundraising.
 Any funds donated by a rower’s family as part of fundraising will not be refunded if the rower leaves the team for any reason.
 Families who have not met the minimum fundraising obligation by April 30 will be invoiced for the balance, to remain in good standing with the team.

 Financial assistance is available to families who may be unable to meet the financial requirements of the Club.
 Oakton Crew seeks committed, motivated athletes regardless of financial resources.
 Rowers seeking assistance should contact their head coach for application details.
 Additionally, financial assistance is available to high school rowers via the Julia Shew Memorial Rowing Scholarship Fund.
 Applications for the Shew Fund must be received by December 1st, and rowers will be requested to seek financial assistance through this Fund prior to seeking assistance from the Club.

 A refund of all or a portion of the fee may be requested upon a rower’s withdrawal from Crew.
 All withdrawal requests must be submitted in writing to firstname.lastname@example.org and email@example.com.
 Requests for refunds are processed at the end of each month.